dev-sys-do/sealci/docs/arch/scheduler.md

 A scheduler has a pool of available agents.
 Each agent is connected through a continuous connection to monitor their resource capacities.

-Upon completion of a action, the results are sent to the sheduler through a REST API call.
-It reports either failure with job identification, or success with job identification and results.
-The scheduler then reports the job results to the controller.
+During scheduling of an action, the changes of states are reported the same way the logs are reported through a stream of response message to the action request.
+The logs are forwarded from the agent to the controller with action identification (interfaces defined in .proto files).
+The scheduler is not in charge of the log interpretation.

 - Agents connect to the scheduler.
 - The scheduler does not persist state; if it fails, agents have to reconnect and resubmit their state information.